CyrsChvz/Robotics2_FK-IK_Group10_CartesianManipulator_2024/README.md

 <a name="Abstract of the Project"> </a>
-# Abstract of the Project
+# I. Abstract of the Project
 <div align="justify">

 This project investigates the basic ideas and real-world uses of a Cartesian manipulator, with an emphasis on their kinematics from a variety of angles, such as degrees of freedom (DOF), Denavit-Hartenberg (D-H) notation, Homogeneous Transformation matrices, parametric table, as well as the opposite kinematics.
 The research starts with an extensive: